 Zipper style: There are two kinds of zipper, invisible and visible.
 An invisible zipper can’t be seen when it’s closed.
 The visible zipper shows the white binding that attaches the zipper to the jersey, so you see a prominent white stripe down the middle of your chest when it’s zipped.
 Why anyone would make a jersey with a visible zipper stripe is beyond me, but they do.

 Color: Light cloth is cooler than dark—significantly.
 It’s also eye-pleasing.
 But the lighter a jersey is, the more it shows dirt, and cycling can be a dirty sport.
 If you wear light colors, you’ll pay for it come laundry time.

 Jerseys don’t wear out.
 Unlike bibs, gloves, socks, and tights, they have no wear points, so they essentially last forever (unless you crash).
-I’ve been collecting jerseys for 20 years, and each one still looks brand new.
+When I started cycling, I bought a Castelli jersey that said “Italia” on it, and it still looks brand new.

 Cycling Shorts and Bibs

 All cyclists move from street shorts to cycling shorts to bibs.
 A fundamental rite of passage is the day a cyclist breaks down and decides to buy real cycling shorts.
 It’s the day, more than any other, when you say, “I am a cyclist.”
 And it’s essential—it’s impossible to do long rides on a road riding saddle without cycling shorts.
 Cycling shorts are stretchy, so they fit tight and reduce chafing, and they contain a pad (officially a chamois, pronounced “shammy” and sometimes written that way) that makes the road saddle tolerable.